Refinable modeling for unbinned SMEFT analyses: Simulation for inference

 \subsection{Large sample limit and overflow bins}

-Learning surrogates of the likelihood ratio requires sufficient simulated data, and we shall assume that the large sample limit is respected when minimizing loss functions in the following sections.
-For any finite simulated data set, the observables with energy units typically imply a threshold beyond which the simulation is too scarce.
-Because SMEFT effects can grow with energy, removing events with features in the tails of the distribution of energetic variables is generally detrimental.
-Instead, for each such variable in $\bx$, we can define a threshold beyond which we do not trust the modeling of the differential cross-section but still have acceptable uncertainties in the cumulative yield.
-We thus accumulate all events with features above certain thresholds in several ``overflow bins''~(OF) and treat these bins with standard Poisson likelihoods.
-Concretely, suppose $x_n$ is a feature in the vector of observables $\bx'$ representing the event before the overflow is introduced.
-In that case, we need to deal with the fact that synthetic data insufficiently samples $p(\bx'|x_n>x_{n,0},\bt,\bn)$.
-The simplest solution is to drop all event features for $x_n>x_{n,0}$ and represent the event solely by the fact that it is in the overflow of $x_n$, i.e.,
+Learning surrogates of the likelihood ratio requires sufficient simulated data, and in the following sections, we assume the large sample limit when minimizing loss functions.
+For any finite simulated data set, observables with energy units often imply a threshold beyond which simulation becomes too sparse.
+Since SMEFT effects can increase with energy, removing events in the tails of energetic variable distributions is generally counterproductive.
+Instead, for each such variable in $\bx$, we can define a threshold beyond which we do not fully trust the modeling of the differential cross-section but still find acceptable uncertainties in the cumulative yield.

+We accumulate all events with features above certain thresholds in several ``overflow bins''~(OF) and treat these bins using standard Poisson likelihoods.
+Suppose $x_n$ is a feature in the vector of observables $\bx'$ representing the event before introducing overflow.
+In that case, we must address the fact that synthetic data insufficiently samples $p(\bx'|x_n > x_{n,0}, \bt, \bn)$.
+The simplest solution is to drop all event features for $x_n > x_{n,0}$ and represent the event only by its presence in the overflow of $x_n$, i.e.,

-For a number of overflow bins~($N_{\textrm{OF}}$), one for each observable where it is needed, we thus reduce the observation to counting variable $N(\textrm{OF}_n)$ instead of the fully unbinned information.
-The number $N_{\textrm{OF}}$ characterizes the measurement, while the observed number of events in the n-th overflow bin $N(\textrm{OF}_n)$ characterizes the observation.
-Explicitly, $\mathcal{D}'=\mathcal{D}\cup\{N(\textrm{OF}_n)\}_{n=1}^{N_{\textrm{OF}}}$.
-The likelihood associated with the observation in the overflow bins follows from Eq.~\ref{eq:general-likleihood} as a Poisson factor, one for each overflow bin, as
+For a number of overflow bins~($N_{\textrm{OF}}$), one for each required observable, we reduce the observation to the counting variable $N(\textrm{OF}_n)$ instead of using fully unbinned information.
+The number $N_{\textrm{OF}}$ characterizes the measurement, while the observed number of events in the $n$-th overflow bin $N(\textrm{OF}_n)$ characterizes the observation.
+Explicitly, $\mathcal{D}'=\mathcal{D} \cup \{N(\textrm{OF}_n)\}_{n=1}^{N_{\textrm{OF}}}$.
+The likelihood for the overflow bin observation follows from Eq.~\ref{eq:general-likleihood} as a Poisson factor for each overflow bin as